 Child Protection and Safeguarding are a priority to everyone at Braintcroft E-ACT Primary Academy.

 - If it is felt that any child is at risk in any way the Designated Person and Deputy Designated Person will take the necessary action.

-- In the reception area and around the academy there are posters which show photographs of members of staff who are Designated Persons as well as our E-ACT System Leader for London & Buckinghamshire, John Spring who is responsible for Safeguarding and Attendance.
+- In the reception area and around the academy there are posters which show photographs of members of staff who are Designated Persons as well as our E-ACT System Leader for London & Buckinghamshire, Owen Walters who is responsible for Safeguarding and Attendance.

 If you have any worries or concerns that a child is being harmed or is at risk of being harmed, or if you receive a disclosure, please contact:

 - Miss C Mills (Assistant Headteacher – SENCO and Designated Safeguarding Lead)

 - Mrs A Rosewell (Headteacher and DDSL)

 - Any other adult within the academy who will report your concern